 The 2-degree Field Lensing Survey

 2dFLenS is a galaxy redshift survey performed at the Australian Astronomical Observatory to extend the spectroscopic-redshift coverage of deep-imaging gravitational lensing surveys in the southern sky, in particular the Kilo-Degree Survey.
-The overlap of 2dFLenS and the latest KiDS-450 data release is illustrated in the following plot.
+The overlap of 2dFLenS and the KiDS-450 data release is illustrated in the following plot.

-The science goals of 2dFLenS are to perform new tests of gravitational physics, and to promote the development of algorithms for the joint analysis of imaging and spectroscopic data including galaxy-galaxy lensing, redshift-space distortion and photometric-redshift calibration.
+The science goals of 2dFLenS were to perform new tests of gravitational physics, and to promote the development of algorithms for the joint analysis of imaging and spectroscopic data including galaxy-galaxy lensing, redshift-space distortion and photometric-redshift calibration.